LucasHoffSchmidt/Data_Science_Customer_Churn_Prediction/README.md

 We deploy the model via a **Streamlit dashboard** with interactivity and dynamic visuals.
 Key features include:

 - A **title** for the dashboard.
-- **Sidebar filters** to change the variables and update visuals dynamically.
+- **Sidebar filters** to change the feature variables and update visuals dynamically.
 - A **filtered dataset** that reflects the changes based on the selected filters.
 - A **countplot** showing churn distribution.
-- A **histplot with KDE** for age distribution.
+- A **histplot with KDE** showing age distribution.
 - A **SHAP individual feature contribution plot** to see feature contributions to churn prediction for the selected customer.
-- **Partial dependence plots** for the selected variables.
+- A **SHAP dependence plot** for the selected feature.

-We save model components in the **.pkl** format and the dataset in the **.parquet** format for loading into the Streamlit app.
+We save model components in the **.pkl** format and the dataset in the performant **.parquet** format for loading into the Streamlit app.

 The streamlit app can be accessed here: [Customer churn streamlit app](https://data-science-customer-churn-prediction.streamlit.app/)

 ---

 ## Conclusion
-- We should experiment with marketing campaigns targeting people around the age of 40, as they exhibit high purchasing power and may be more receptive to retention efforts.
+- We should experiment with marketing campaigns targeting people around the age of 40, as they exhibit high purchasing power and may be more receptive to retention efforts than the higher churning 20 year olds, whose loyalty might be hardwon due to changing preferences.
-- We should also consider advertising directly to people living in Assam, where churn rates appear to be higher than in other states.
+- We should also consider advertising directly to people living in Rajasthan, where churn rates appear to be higher than in other states.
 - Furthermore people with no children may churn more often due to different financial priorities and lifestyle flexibility, so offering special discounts or tailored incentives for them, could improve retention.
-- Lastly data suggests that new subscriptions peak in the beginning of a new year, so strategic promotions during the December holiday season could help attract and retain customers.
+- Lastly data suggests that new subscriptions peak in the beginning of a new year, where people decide that it is time for a change.
+Strategic promotions during the December holiday season could therefore help attract customers and exclusive loyalty opportunities could help retain customers.

 By conducting targeted experiments based on these insights, we should be able to refine our understanding of churn drivers and develop more effective customer retention strategies.